-The St. Botolph Area Architectural Conservation District Commission (SBACDC) meets on the third Wednesday of each month to review proposed exterior work.
+The St. Botolph Area Architectural Conservation District Commission (SBAACDC) meets on the third Wednesday of each month to review proposed exterior work.
 Interested in becoming a commissioner?
 Please see details about nomination in the district's Study Report and check the commission information section at the bottom of this page.
 If you see an "apply online" button, we have an opening on the commission and you're able to apply for it.

 Design Review Process

 PLEASE NOTE: Applications are accepted on a rolling basis.
 Staff must determine that your application is complete fifteen (15) business days prior to the public hearing date to be added to an agenda.
 Incomplete applications cannot be added to an agenda.